JoshuaKSt/Addiction/README.md

 ## Overview

 This project takes a variety of ligands and binds them against the provided receptor.
-The Docking simulation uses AutoDock Vina.
-This was originally developed for the mu-opioid receptor and opioids although it should work with any receptor and ligand assuming the users ability to manipulate .pdb files etc.
+This was originally developed for the mu-opioid receptor and opioids, although it will work with any receptor and ligand assuming the users ability to manipulate .pdb files etc. into desired arrangement for docking.

 The Research-Affinity branch is where my opioid project is located.
 The master branch is made to be used with the section below, "Setup and Tutorial" and can be followed by a complete beginner.

+AutoDock-Vina used for docking simulation
+RDKit used for molecule creation and optimization Obabel used for file conversion

 ## Setup and Tutorial